aregsar/aregcode/blog/2019/dotnetcore-aspnet-mvc-global-error-handling/index.md

 Given this, in a global exception handler, we need to distinguish between normal web page requests and ajax requests that expect JSON, so that we can return the appropriate error response.

-## Using the Accept HTTP request header in the Global Exception Handler
+## Using HTTP request headers in the Global Exception Handler

-The way we can detect if a request expects a JSON response is by using the HTTP __Accept__ header sent by AJAX requests.
+The way we can detect if a request expects a JSON response is by inspecting the HTTP __Accept__ header sent by AJAX requests.

 The global exception handler in our MVC application can determine whether to send a JSON error response or redirect to a HTML error page based on the value of the Accept header.

-If the __Accept__ header value contains the text `application/json` then the handler needs to respond with a JSON error response.
+If the Accept header value contains the text `application/json` then the handler needs to respond with a JSON error response.

 > Note: Detecting if a request is a AJAX request is not the same as detecting whether the request accepts a JSON response.
-To detect an AJAX request you can check for the __X-Requested-With__ header for the 'xmlhttprequest' value .
+To detect an AJAX request you can check for the __X-Requested-With__ request header for the `'xmlhttprequest'` value.

 ## Adding a Global exception handler middleware

-We can add a Global exception handler middleware that can switch the exception handling logic based on the value of the `Accept` header.
+We can add a Global exception handler middleware that can access the unhandled exception and the request headers to decide how to format the exception data for the response.

-This middleware will redirect to an error page for full page requests that trigger and unhandled exception and return json data for ajax requests, that send the `application\json` accept header, that trigger an unhandled exception.
+This middleware will redirect to a HTML error page for full page requests or return JSON data for requests, that contain the `application\json` Accept header.

-Below you can see my sample implementation of the global exception handler middleware as an IApplicationBuilder extension:
+Below you can see my sample implementation of the global exception handler middleware implemented as an `IApplicationBuilder` extensio method:

 ```csharp
 public static class GlobalExceptionHandlerExtension